-In addition to the proposed motion, they must also provide documentation that outlines the components of that bond referendum.
-Conducting a bond forum would provide an excellent opportunity to share details and ask questions about the bond.
+In addition to the proposed motion, they must also provide documentation that outlines the bond referendum's components.
+Conducting a bond forum provides an excellent opportunity to share details and ask questions about the bond.

-- The Local PTA delegates must go back to their respective locals and gain direction on how to vote support or oppose.
-This must be done at a membership meeting; not an executive board meeting.
-Based on the direction given at this meeting, the delegates will vote accordingly at the next council meeting (see voting rules below). - 3.
-The outcome of the vote at the Council meeting will determine whether the PTAs in the Council will collectively support or oppose the bond.
+- The PTA delegates must return to their respective campus PTA and gain direction on how to vote support or oppose.
+This must be done at a membership meeting, not an executive board meeting.
+Based on the direction given at this meeting, the delegates will vote accordingly at the next council meeting (see the voting rules). - 3.
+The outcome of the vote at the Council meeting determines whether the PTAs in the Council collectively support or oppose the bond.